Zihan-Chen-PhMA/dmvqe_H4_molecule/README.md

 python >= 3.10

+joblib >= 1.4

 qiskit < 1

-Also, as a feature of qiskit, calculations using GPU is not supported on windows.
+Also, as a feature of qiskit<1, calculations using GPU is not supported on windows.
 (Using CPU calculations on windows is fine.)
 Linux/WSL2 supports GPU (with CUDA) calculations.

 To parallelize things, joblib is used and the number of threads is set to be 25.
 You may change it according